Table of Contents

 Customers love tailored experienced and products.
 The more something is customized, the more likely it is to work and attract the right client.
 It works for vacations, activities, and even vitamins.
 Indeed, welcome to the trend of personalized vitamins.

 A study by MDPI confirms that this isn’t too good to be true.
-In fact, researchers found that adaptogens herbs promote the general well-being, both mental and physical.
+In fact, researchers found that adaptogens herbs promote general well-being, both mental and physical.
 Also, they are effective as a supplement for people who might take other medications.
 Plus, these herbs improve cardiovascular health and they help with mental clarity -especially useful for the elderly.
 After taking these herbs, people seem to be more productive and active.

 So, what are these herbs?
 Let’s introduce four of these personalized vitamins:

 - Ashwagandha.
 This is an ancient medicinal herb, used for over 3000 years.
-Its benefits include reducing stress, the levels of sugar in the blood, and reduce cortisol levels.
+Its benefits include reducing stress, the levels of sugar in the blood, and reducing cortisol levels.
 Allegedly, it’s also useful to improve fertility in men and it can have anti-cancer properties.

 For example, the beverage industry added functional drinks to its menus, filled with mood-enhancing benefits.
 The downside?
-People reported these beverages taste bad and they are expensive, at least $4 for a tiny bottle.
+People reported these beverages to taste bad and they are expensive, at least $4 for a tiny bottle.
 But any vitamin-based diet is expensive.
 When customers start adding minerals, herbs, and supplements, the bill raises.
 Hence, the opportunity of digital health to promote personalized vitamins.

 Indeed, even this industry is starting to move online.
 Telemedicine companies have chosen to build their own compounding pharmacies and startups have started raising.
 Like the pharmacies-as-a-service Truepill.